Skip to content

 {{ dimension('county_name', description='County name of the customer.') }}

-SQL Property
+SQL property

 Macros can also be used to generate SQL snippets for use in the sql property.
 For example, to avoid division by zero errors when creating measures, define a macro and use it in multiple measures.